-Project sponsors will be required to work with MORPC and ODOT staff to determine the most appropriate design for a project and to ensure that the design does not conflict with federally required standards.
-National best practice design guidance, standards, and recommendations should be referenced in the design and implementation of Complete Streets, but may require the use of design exceptions or requests for experimentation in some cases.
-Current guidelines and resources supported by the Federal Highway Administration (FHWA) include, but are not limited to:
+Project sponsors are required to work with MORPC and Ohio Department of Transportation (ODOT) staff to determine the most appropriate design for a project and to ensure that the design does not conflict with State or Federal laws and regulations.
+For example, all project designs must comply with the Americans with Disabilities Act as well as the Manual on Uniform Traffic Control Devices (MUTCD).
+National best practice design guidance, standards, and recommendations should be referenced in the design and implementation of Complete Streets but may require the use of design exceptions or requests for experimentation.